Go Tooling

 Tools like wkg can be convenient to build a complete WIT package by resolving the imports.

-Running the wkg wit fetch command will resolve the imports and populate your wit folder with all relevant imported namespaces and packages.
+Running the wkg wit build command encodes the WIT into the Component Model binary format.
+As a side effect, it resolves the imports and populates your wit folder with all relevant imported namespaces and packages.

 $ wkg wit build